 InGenius is a great example of bimodal thinking within an organization, combining both stability and agility.

 How can a small innovation team support employee innovation in a huge organization at scale?
-Nestlé had recently launched Workplace from Facebook as their internal communications network, which had quickly connected 120,000 employees.
-This offered a great place to reach people and open up dialogues around innovation.
+Nestlé had recently launched Microsoft Teams and Workplace from Facebook for internal communications, which had quickly connected 120,000 employees.
+This offered great places to reach people and open up dialogues around innovation.

 To leverage Workplace as a platform for employee ideas, InGenius partnered with Sideways 6, a platform to manage innovation campaigns which integrates with enterprise social networks like Workplace.
 The new way of collecting ideas from Workplace proved invaluable for a company as large as Nestlé to quickly and effectively engage as many employees as possible.